 The financial corporations sector (S.12) consists of institutional units that are independent legal entities and market producers, and whose principal activity is the production of financial services.
 Such institutional units comprise all corporations and quasi corporations that are principally engaged in:

 Also included are institutional units providing financial services, where most of either their assets or their liabilities are not transacted on open markets.

-Auxiliary financial activities are activities related to financial intermediation but which do not involve financial intermediation themselves.
+Auxiliary financial activities are activities related to financial intermediation, but which do not involve financial intermediation themselves.

 Financial corporations are presented in the following groupings:

-- monetary financial institutions (MFIs)
+- monetary financial Institutions (MFI)

 - financial corporations except MFI and ICPF

 Further information on sector classifications and classification decisions can be found in Economic statistics classifications.Nôl i'r tabl cynnwys